pandero/learngit/readme.txt

-Git in a version control system
+Git in a distributed version control system
 Git in free software